Skip to code content (skip section selection)

 (B) Require that Flood-Carrying Capacity is Maintained.
 Require that the flood-carrying capacity of the altered or relocated portion of the watercourse is maintained.

 (4) Base Flood Elevation Changes Due to Physical Alterations.
-Whenever an area flood elevation is changed due to physical alterations, the Floodplain Administrator shall:
+The Floodplain Administrator shall:

 (5) Changes in Corporate Boundaries.
 Notify FEMA in writing whenever the corporate boundaries have been modified by annexation or other means and include a copy of a map of the community clearly delineating the new corporate limits.

 (9) Planning.
-Assure that the County’s General Plan is consistent with floodplain management objectives.
+Ensure that the County's General Plan is consistent with floodplain management objectives.

 (A) Determining which applicants for new construction and/or substantial improvements have fully enclosed areas below the lowest floor that are five feet or higher;